 This article will cover everything on signs to tell if your lamb is bad and review storage tips and shelf lives of lamb.

-How to Tell if Lamb is Bad
+How to Tell if Lamb Is Bad

 Appearance

-If buying from the supermarket, look for brightly coloured meat that is pink-red.
+If buying from the supermarket, look for brightly colored meat that is pink-red.
 There should not be an excessive amount of liquids in the tray if purchasing pre-cut meat – the meat should not be ‘swimming’ in juices.

 If you are buying your lamb from a traditional butcher, you can expect the meat to be displayed, and to select the pieces/cuts you want.